lmucs/grapevine/README.md

 ### Grapevine API

 Grapevine API is available at <http://docs.grapevineapi.apiary.io/#>
 You can also test our server locally by downloading the latest stable release.
 Our server is implemented using Node.js so it's quite easy to install.
-Just run the followign from the root directory.
+Just run the following from the root directory.
 ```
 npm install
 npm start